This list identifies some of the best romance cover artists from the 20th century and are names that devoted fan should be familiar with.

 21 of the Best Historical Romance Cover Illustrators

 I adore romances from the 1970s, 1980s, and 1990s, partly due to the beautiful cover art.
 Over the years, I’ve amassed thousands of dazzling images.
-It’s a fun hobby trying to discover the artists who created them.
+It’s a fun hobby to try to discover the artists who created them.

 This compilation began as an attempt to list the ten artists every lover of old-school romances and clinch covers should know.
 Ten became fifteen, then twenty.
 Finally, I settled on 21 illustrators to identify.